Your Down Payment

-Many buyers can easily qualify for various loan programs, but they don't have a lot of money to pay a down payment.
+Many buyers can qualify for a mortgage loan, but they don't have a lot of money to put up a down payment.
 Here are a few ways to get together a down payment

 Tighten your belt and save.
-Scrutinize your budget to find ways you can cut expenses to go toward your down payment.
-You may also decide to enroll in an automatic savings plan at your bank to automatically have a specific amount from your take-home pay moved into your savings account.
-You might look into some big expenses in your spending history that you can do without, or reduce, at least temporarily.
-For example, you might decide to move into less expensive housing, or stay close to home for your vacation.
+Scrutinize your budget to uncover ways you can cut expenses to go toward your down payment.
+You might also try enrolling in an automatic savings plan at your bank to automatically have a specific amount from your take-home pay moved into your savings account.
+You would be wise to look into some big expenses in your budget that you can live without, or reduce, at least temporarily.
+Here are a couple of examples: you may move into less expensive housing, or stay close to home for your vacation.

-Ask for help from generous family members.
-First-time buyers sometimes get help with their down payment help from caring family members who are prepared to help get them in their own home.
-Your family members may be eager to help you reach the goal of buying your own home.
+Ask for a generous gift from family.
+First-time buyers are sometimes lucky enough to get down payment assistance from thoughtful family members who may be willing to help them get into their first home.
+Your family members may be willing to help you reach the milestone of buying your own home.

 Contact housing finance agencies.
 Special mortgage loans are given to homebuyers in certain circumstances, like low income homebuyers or people looking to improve homes in a specific area, among others.
 With the help of this kind of agency, you probably will get a below market interest rate, down payment help and other perks.
 Housing finance agencies may assist eligible homebuyers with a lower rate of interest, help with your down payment, and offer other benefits.
 The principal goal of non-profit housing finance agencies is boosting residence ownership in specific parts of the city.